nafiulhasanhamim/quote_sharing_app_using_graphql_client/README.md

 - Apollo Server: GraphQL server implementation for handling queries and mutations.
 - GraphQL: Query language for APIs, enhancing data retrieval efficiency.
 - React: Used for building a dynamic and responsive user interface.
+- Mongodb: Used for store all the data.

 ## Achievements